streetmix/streetmix/docs/docs/user-guide/support/faq.md

 ## Does Streetmix support Internet Explorer? {#internet-explorer}

 Our unique interface means Streetmix is designed with the most recent web technology in mind.
-We no longer support any Internet Explorer browser, so if you are on a Windows device please use the [Microsoft Edge browser](https://www.microsoft.com/en-us/windows/microsoft-edge) instead.

-We also support the common "evergreen" browsers [Chrome, Firefox, and Safari](https://browsehappy.com/).
+We chose not to support Internet Explorer early on, and this browser has reached the end of its official support from Microsoft in June 2022.
+If you are on a Windows device please use the [Microsoft Edge browser](https://www.microsoft.com/en-us/windows/microsoft-edge) instead, or one of the common "evergreen" browsers [Chrome, Firefox, and Safari](https://browsehappy.com/).

 ## How do you add setback lines or curb-to-curb widths?